 The Everyday Misinformation Project

-There is growing concern that private platforms such as WhatsApp are playing a major role in the spread of misinformation around the world.
-This Leverhulme-funded project develops and applies a new theoretical and methodological framework combining in-depth longitudinal qualitative fieldwork in three English regions and nationally representative panel surveys of the UK population.
-The project was conceived in May 2019 and funded by Leverhulme in March 2020.
-Fieldwork, delayed due to the Covid-19 pandemic, began March 2021.
-The project runs for three years and provides for two postdocs.
+There is growing concern that personal messaging platforms such as WhatsApp (the most popular online service in many countries around the world including the UK) are playing a major role in the spread of misinformation.
+As leader of this Leverhulme-funded project I developed and applied an innovative new theoretical and methodological framework based on a conceptualisation of these services as hybrid public-interpersonal communication networks.
+Combining in-depth longitudinal qualitative fieldwork in three UK regions with participants’ use of a customised smartphone app and nationally representative panel surveys of the UK population, the project ran for three years (2021-2024) and provided for two postdocs.

 Some things from this project so far: